DanahYatim/Normalized-Spectral-Clustering/README.md

  and then send the new observations to the kmenas-pp module for running the kmeans algorithm.

 ### kmeans_pp
- The kmeans_pp module implements the k_means++ Algorithm for initializing optimal centroids. and send our data to the C modules to compute k_means in C, usung CAPI Python extensions.
+ The kmeans_pp module implements the k-means++ Algorithm for initializing optimal centroids. and send our data to the C modules to compute k_means in C, usung CAPI Python extensions.

 ### kmeans c